The Report in .pdf format available here

 Soil is the planet’s greatest carbon sink.
 Healthy soils contain over twice the amount of carbon found in trees and other kinds of biomass.

 Forests act as the Earth’s lungs, absorbing significant amounts of carbon dioxide from the air and storing it in their biomass.
 Between 2007 and 2016, those forests removed a net six gigatonnes of CO2 per year,22 which is the equivalent to the annual greenhouse gas emissions of the United States.

 But if trees are removed, those forests, and the soils that support them, can no longer perform that function efficiently.
+In fact, the ability of forests around the world to store CO2 is weakening.
+New research shows that between 2001 and 2019 the Brazilian Amazon acted as a net carbon.
 Fully half of all agricultural expansion in tropical and subtropical countries comes at the expense of forests, chipping away still further at the planet’s carbon sink.
 The food system accounts for somewhere between 21 and 37% of total greenhouse gas emissions.
 The IPCC estimates that 5–14% of that derives from land use and land-use change, including deforestation and peatland degradation.23

 According to a 2019 International Panel on Climate Change report, afforestation (planting trees on barren land) and reforestation (replanting areas with trees) can significantly improve the soil’s carbon capture potential.24 Enhancing soil carbon by increasing organic carbon inputs and/or reducing losses is another strategy.
 This can be done by maintaining crop stubble (the unharvested part of the crop) or by returning manure or compost the soil.